-4. ADDRESSING YEAR-END REPORTING DEFICIENCIES IDENTIFIED BY OFWAT AND CHANGES TO REGULATORY REPORTING REQUIREMENTS
+4. ADDRESSING YEAR-END REPORTING DEFICIENCIES IDENTIFIED BY OFWAT AND CHANGES TO REGULATORY REPORTING REQUIREMENTS a.
+Financial monitoring framework and the Annual Performance Report ('APR')

 Overall Ofwat considered in their January 2019 company monitoring framework that we met their expectations regarding transparency and consistency of information published in relation to the year ended 31 March 2018, noting that the post-tax return on regulated equity error (as set out in the paper to the September 2018 Audit Committee) was not material and was not considered to have had an impact on the overall confidence of the information presented.